1. Reason One: The Views!

-The Mt.
-Norquay summer sightseeing chairlift is a family-friendly way for all ages and abilities to gain almost 7000 feet of elevation for minimal effort.
+Imagine the views you get at 7000 feet!
+The Norquay summer sightseeing chairlift whisks you and your family to almost 7000 feet of elevation for minimal effort.
 Once at the top, the views are stunning: Mt.
-Rundle, the Banff townsite and the glacial green-blue waters of the Bow River that meanders through the town are enough to make a moody teen stop and take notice!
+Rundle, the Banff townsite and the glacial green-blue waters of the Bow River that meanders through the town are enough to make a moody teen stop and take notice.

 Do you have a teen that is a picky eater?
 I do!
-“Nah, I don’t want that,” “I’m not hungry,” and then 10 minutes later, “what do we have to eat?” ( said while looking into a full refrigerator)
+“Nah, I don’t want that” , “I’m not hungry”.
+Ten minutes later: “What do we have to eat? ( while looking into a full refrigerator).”

-In my opinion, this Bistro is home to one of the best mountain top restaurants in Banff.
-Trust me, my corporate guiding work has enabled me to sample menus at a lot of the Banff Restaurants, and this Bistro is one of my top three choices.
+In my opinion, this Bistro is one of the best mountain-top restaurants in Banff.
+Trust me, guiding corporate groups has enabled me to sample menus at a lot of restaurants in Banff.
+This Bistro is one of my top three choices.

 On this particular visit, my husband and son both ordered the Montreal Smoked Bison Sandwich.
-My son inhaled his meal, and then had the nerve to ask my husband if he was going to eat all of his meal.
+My son inhaled his meal.
+He then had the nerve to ask my husband if he was going to eat all of his meal.

 I had the Thyme Truffled Goat Cheese Salad, and because it was a salad, I knew that I wouldn’t be asked to share.
 My salad was delicious and left me wanting seconds and thirds – salad isn’t fattening – right?
 Perhaps The Grizzly Paw Orange Cream Soda is.

-The Bistro only seats 50, and our waiter advised calling ahead and reserving a table between the hours of 1-3.
-We got very lucky that day we went as we didn’t have a reservation, but we still managed to get a table with a great view.
+The Bistro only seats 50 people so call ahead and reserve a table between the hours of 1p.m. -3 p.m. (our waiter passed on that tip).
+We got very lucky that day as we didn’t have a reservation and still managed to get a table with a great view.

-The following photos are on the wall of the Bistro.
-Can you guess which picture my son described as “Sketchy?”
-Take a good look at the picture on the left, and then take another look at the first picture on this blog – look how much Banff has grown!
+The photos below are displayed on the Bistro’s walls.
+Can you guess which picture my son described as “sketchy?”.
+Also, take a good look at the picture on the left and then take another look at the first picture on this blog.
+You can see how much Banff has grown!

-4. You Will Ride in The Path of a Famous Movie Starlet
+4. Reason Four: You Will Ride in the Path of a Famous Movie Starlet.

 In the summer of 1953, Marilyn Monroe and Robert Mitchum filmed the movie “River of No Return.”
-During this time, Ms. Monroe took a ride up the famous North American Chairlift, which at the time only had room for one person per chair.
+During her visit to Banff, Ms. Monroe took a ride up the famous North American Chairlift.
+At the time, it only had room for one person per chair.

 Banff opened it’s doors to tourism in the early 1900s.
 At this time, travel to Banff was for the wealthy.
-Guests would arrive via the luxurious Canadian Pacific railway and would stay for three to four weeks at the Banff Springs Hotel.
+Guests would arrive via the luxurious Canadian Pacific Railway and would stay for three to four weeks at the Banff Springs Hotel.
 Many were looking for outdoor adventures: hiking and climbing.
-To accommodate these guest, the C.P.
+To accommodate these guests, the C.P.
 Railroad hired experienced Swiss and Austrian Mountain Guides.

-The guides were busy all summer, but winters were slow, which meant there was time to ski!
+The guides were busy all summer, but winters were slow which meant there was time to ski!
 We can thank these Swiss and Austrian guides for initiating the development of Mt.
-Norquay, Banff National Parks first ski resort.
-At one point there was also an active Ski Jump, and you will see the remains of the ski jump buildings from the chairlift ride.
+Norquay, Banff National Park’s first ski resort.
+At one point there was also an active ski jump.
+You can see the remains of the ski jump buildings from the chairlift ride.

-6. Observe The Antics of Some Wildlife And Some Guests
+6. Reason Six: Observe the Antics of Some Wildlife and Some Guests.

 The baby bighorn sheep will keep you entertained as they bounce and jump around the chairlift platform and steps.

-I have seen Elk, but have yet to see the bears that call these summer slopes and adjoining valley, home.
+I have seen Elk, but have yet to see the bears that call these summer slopes home.
 Perhaps you will be lucky when you visit.